Movies: Escape or Compass?

 And damn if I didn’t buy every word.

-I can’t pinpoint exactly the first time I ever saw The Wizard of Oz, but I remember the ritual vividly.
-That once-a-year event: popcorn in a bowl bigger than my head, my mother ceremoniously wheeling the TV into my bedroom.
+I can’t pinpoint exactly the first time I saw The Wizard of Oz, but I remember the ritual vividly.
+That once-a-year event involved popcorn in a bowl bigger than a toddler tub and my mother ceremoniously wheeling the TV into my bedroom.

 And when Dorothy stepped out of Kansas and into Technicolor?
 Sigh.
 That was the moment I fell in love with movies.